emc211/optane-kdb-report/README.md

 1b
 ```

-For this kind of sort we need to make a full copy of the data.
-When running the function defined in .m that copy is assigned to the file system backed memory saving a huge amount of DRAM memory allocation while sacrifcing a little speed as we write to appDirect instead of DRAM.
-One possible praticle use case of this could be running your end of day code like this to avoid a spike in DRAM usage.
+A full copy of the data is required for the sort listed above.
+When running the function defined in the .m namespace, that copy is assigned to the filesystem backed memory.
+While this results in a drop off in performance, it does provide a huge saving of DRAM memory.
+This could be very useful in instances where users need to run multiple concurrent backloaders or are struggling to perform end of day sorts with all the data in memory.

 We did explore this functionality and some utility functions are available in mutil.q script to redefine functions and namespaces to allocate memory to file system back memory instead of DRAM but exploring uses of this further was deemed to be out of scope for this post.